hundredrabbits/thebook/north_pacific_logbook.md

 I am charging electronics, managing them to see which need it the most.
 We don't have an infinity of USB ports or outlets, so I've got to swap items out when they're done so I can charge other devices.
 The solar backpack is outside again, charging up the big battery bank.
 It charges slowly, but it'll get there!
 This backpack is a good backup to have, should our other panel fail.

 ##### 0800
-Devine makes *cornpone* (recipe, p.139) for lunch, served with canned soybeans, onions and spices.
+Devine makes *cornpone* (see recipes) for lunch, served with canned soybeans, onions and spices.
 A simple, hearty dish.
 Everytime I look at the bowl served to me I've doubts whether I can finish it, but I always finish.
 My stomach is not easily filled at sea, it is a vast ocean.
 Very different than at the start of the trip when we could barely finish our food.

 The wind is good, the seas are flat and we are flying!
 We put Calcifer back to sleep, job well done friend, our batteries are healthy again.
 Pino island is drifting happily, its residents too, are happy.
 Captain Ninj, our resident mascot of plush and beads, is giving us tasks to do from his spot on the starboard side settee.
 Our armchair captain enjoys the comfort of the sleeping bags.